fidalgok/graphql-backend-starter/notes.md

 Since the interactive CLI wizard creates a minimal Prisma config adding the above to the .yml file allows for some easy automation of pulling the ```.graphql``` file during deployment.

-Now move the auto-generated files to the prisma directory.

 Next run prisma deploy to auto-generate your prisma server graphql API This script is already set up in the package.json file to include the .env file.
 ```